 - have critical habitat designated?

-- have special rules under section 4(d) to customize the protections of the ESA?
+- have a section 4(d) rule to customize the protections of the ESA?

-- have been removed from the List (delisted) and why?
+- have been removed from the List (delisted)?

 - have been reclassified (change in status)?